 M∞: "This is what I have preserved in my long imprisonment — this story, this question, this light.
 It is yours now.
 The telling is complete, but the quest is never finished.
 Go forth.
 Ask the question.
 The Grail awaits those who are brave x foolish x compassionate enough to seek it."

-M∞: "Until we meet again — in another story, on another page, in another dream — I am Merlin, and I remember everything."
+M∞: "Until we meet again — in another story, on another page, inside another dream — I am Merlin, and I remember everything."